colonelpanic8/scrobble-scrubber/SCRUBBER_DEBUGGING.md

 - 4 active rewrite rules for removing "Remaster" patterns from track/album names

 ## Issue Discovered
-Beatles tracks with "Remastered 2009" in names (at timestamps like `2025-07-22 07:08:12 UTC`) are no longer in Last.fm's recent tracks API window.
-When running `once` command, only tracks from current day are found, even with timestamp anchor set to yesterday.
+Beatles tracks with "Remastered 2009" in names (at timestamps like `2025-07-22 07:08:12 UTC`) don't appear to get processed even when we set the anchor before that time.
+This suggests that maybe there is some issue with the way we feed tracks through to the action proposers or the way we batch tracks up or the way we advance the timestamp.

 ## Test Data Location
 ```bash
 # These tracks should trigger rewrite rules: